hantsy/jakartaee10-sandbox/docs/faces/faces.md

 Input your name in the input box, and you will see the screen similar to the above image.

-Alternatively, like regular XHTML Facelet view, we can use *expression language* to bind a this Facelet view to a backend bean.
+Alternatively, like regular XHTML Facelet view, we can use *expression language* to bind the input value and method in this Facelet view to a backend bean.

 ```java
 package com.example;